-Collective Knowledge - a lightweight knowledge manager to organize, cross-link, share and reuse artifacts and workflows
+Collective Knowledge - a lightweight knowledge manager to organize, cross-link, share and reuse artifacts and workflows based on FAIR principles

 Collective Knowledge framework (CK)

 2022 July 17: We have pre-released CK2-based MLOps and DevOps automation scripts at https://github.com/mlcommons/ck/tree/master/cm-mlops/script

 2022 May: We started developing the 2nd generation of the CK framework (aka CM): https://github.com/mlcommons/ck/tree/master/cm

 2022 April 3: We presented the CK concept to bridge the growing gap between ML Systems research and production at the HPCA'22 workshop on benchmarking deep learning systems.

 2022 March: We presented the CK concept to enable collaborative and reproducible ML Systems R&D at the SIAM'22 workshop on "Research Challenges and Opportunities within Software Productivity, Sustainability, and Reproducibility"

 2022 March: we've released the first prototype of the Collective Mind toolkit (CK2) based on your feedback and our practical experience reproducing 150+ ML and Systems papers and validating them in the real world.

 While Machine Learning is becoming more and more important in everyday life, designing efficient ML Systems and deploying them in the real world is becoming increasingly challenging, time consuming and costly.
 Researchers and engineers must keep pace with rapidly evolving software stacks and a Cambrian explosion of hardware platforms from the cloud to the edge.
 Such platforms have their own specific libraries, frameworks, APIs and specifications and often require repetitive, tedious and ad-hoc optimization of the whole model/software/hardware stack to trade off accuracy, latency, throughout, power consumption, size and costs depending on user requirements and constraints.